November 27, 2024 Healthy Living

 First things first: Make an appointment with your doctor

 If you’ve fallen before or have almost fallen, be prepared to discuss these details with your doctor, including when, where and how.
-This will help your doctor identify fall prevention strategies.
+This will help your doctor identify strategies to prevent it from happening again.

 Stay active

 With physical activity comes greater strength, balance, coordination and flexibility.
 If you’re not currently active, talk to your doctor before beginning a fitness program and stick to gentle, low-impact exercises like walking, water aerobics, and tai chi.
-CDPHP Medicare Choices members can take advantage of our Senior Fit® program, which offers no-cost access to the Capital District YMCA, Glens Falls YMCA, the Beltrone Living Center, the Sunnyview Lifestyle Wellness Center, the Rudy A. Ciccotti Family Recreation Center and the SilverSneakers® program.
-Members can also take a free wellness class, in addition to other senior wellness options.
+CDPHP Medicare Advantage members can use CDPHP Senior Fit for access to gyms, fitness classes, and wellness programs at no additional cost.

 Make sure your home is safe

-Experts at the Centers for Disease Control and Prevention have said that almost half of all falls happen at home.
-By conducting a home safety check, you can identify potential hazards that should be removed or fixed immediately.
+Experts at the Centers for Disease Control and Prevention state almost half of all falls happen at home.
+Conduct a home safety check to identify potential hazards to remove or fix as soon as possible.

 • Walkways should be clear of items you can easily trip over, including boxes, newspapers, electrical and phone cords and shoes.